xkyleann/Java_Projects/README.md

 In addition to the projects, this repository also includes a collection of Java code samples that showcase my coding style, problem-solving skills, and familiarity with Java best practices.
 These samples cover various topics, such as:

 - Physics: Java class representing a system of N point electric charges, statically distributed in 3D space.
+- Simple Library: Java class Book containing three private fields and improving project with using methods.

 Feel free to explore the code samples to get a better understanding of my coding abilities and approach.